-We continue to work closely with our customers to manage their on-going demands.
-We continue to collaborate with our workforce to ensure we can continue to manufacture in a manner that protects and ensures their safety and well-being.
+Although the global pandemic has eased we continue to collaborate with our workforce to ensure we can continue to manufacture in a manner that protects and ensures their safety and well-being.
 We have regular dialogue with our supply chain, which we have worked hard to expand.
-Given all of these factors we do not expect to see Covid-19 having a negative impact upon the business in this coming year.
+Given all of these factors, we do not expect to see Covid-19 or its variants having a negative impact upon the business in this coming year.